List of The Ultraman characters: Science Defense Squad

-The series focuses mainly on the Far East branch of the SDS; the Earth Defense Army members lead by Captain Akiyama, who later on was promoted in episode 26 with Gondo replacing him in episode 28.
+The series focuses mainly on the Far East branch of the SDS; the Earth Defense Army members led by Captain Akiyama, who later on was promoted in episode 26 with Gondo replacing him in episode 28.
 In the event of Empire of Heller's full-scale invasion on Earth, the SDS disobey orders from Earth and joined the U-40 Fleet to attack the Titan Base and made their invasion on Heller City of U-40.
-During their raid on the main tower, they were captured and almost executed by Mac Datar before Jonias interfered while Pig released them from their restrains.
-With the victory of the U-40 Fleet over the war, the SDS were sent back to Earth and bid farewell to Jonias and Amia months later.
+During their raid on the main tower, they were captured and almost executed by Mac Datar before Joneus interfered while Pig released them from their restrains.
+With the victory of the U-40 Fleet over the war, the SDS were sent back to Earth and bid farewell to Joneus and Amia months later.